gacheruevans/gacheruevans/README.md

 Hi, I’m Gacheru Evans, a Senior Software Engineer, Nice to meet you 👋
-- I'm interested in learning new techologies, contributing and collaborating.
+- Interested in learning new techologies, contributing and collaborating.
 - Currently working on my web3 developer skills.
-- I’m always eager to learn, share, review amazing tech stacks.
+- Always eager to learn, share, review amazing tech stacks.
+- Open to Mentor.
 - How to reach me evans.gacheru.munene@gmail.com

 <!---